therealAJ/Algorithms-and-Data-Structures-Practice/README.md

 Euclid's Algorithm
 ******************
 Used to find the GCD of two positive numbers.
 Consider two positive integers 'm' and 'n' such that m > n.
 First, divide m by n, and let the remainder be r.
 If r = 0, the algorithm ends, n is the GCD.
 Else, set m -> n, n -> r, go back and repeat until r = 0.
+(This is an example of a recursive algorithm)